konyonuku/tiny-dx11-game-engine/README.md

 # tiny-dx11-game-engine

-A small 3D game engine built with C++ and Direct3D 11, developed for a 3D Sokoban Demo.
+A small 3D game engine built with C++ and DirectX 11, developed for a 3D Sokoban Demo.

 <br>